 Imperfections in the wipe pattern

-Basic driving safety is centered on the driver’s ability to clearly see and navigate the road.
+Basic driving safety is centered on the driver’s ability to see and navigate the road.
 When your vision is impaired by heavy rain or snowfall, your reaction time slows down significantly.
-Don’t wait to replace your windshield wipers until you’re caught in a dangerous situation.
+Do not wait to replace your windshield wipers until you are caught in a dangerous situation.

 What Type of Wiper Blade Do I Have?

 While it may seem like it, all windshield wipers are not made the same.
 Of course, your vehicle has specifications when it comes to size, but you have some options when choosing the best wiper blade for your model.

 In general, there are four common types of wiper blades available:

 Standard – The timeless classic, the standard wiper option is the tried-and-true windshield wiper.
 Designed to clear your view, you cannot beat this classic invention.

 Beam – Beam blades are the next upgrade from the standard blade.
 These are commonly made with higher-quality rubber, allowing for more time before replacement.

 Hybrid – Hybrid wipers can also be labeled as all-season blades.
 These are designed to offer aerodynamic performance, so your wiper gets full contact with your window.
 While they continue to be more affordable than beam blades, they are an investment from their standard counterpart.

 Rear – Today, a majority of SUVs and hatchbacks feature rear wiper additions.
 Rear wipers are usually a smaller version of your front wipers and should be treated with the same maintenance and care.